Andonome/stories/README.md

     * *Snuff out all the fire in a room*
 2. All spells should be created with an underlying spell-system.
     * Players who want to read all the rules should have a very clear idea of how to create spells on the fly.
+3. Various items will count as one-use mana-tokens.
+    * Griffins feathers (properly prepared) might grant 1 Air.
+    * A woodspy's heart could grant 1 Earth.
+    * Items will soil, and go bad, quickly.
-3. I have no idea how magical items are going to function, but the rules need to have fewer steps than the current system.
+4. I have no idea how magical items are going to function, but the rules need to have fewer steps than the current system.

 # Changes